Dots Leadership Solutions

 Get Nosey

-I’ve personally found this to be a rare gem when uncovering hidden talents, and the best part is it’s so simple!
+I’ve personally found this to be a rare gem when uncovering hidden talent.
+The best part is it’s so simple!
 How well do you know the talents and passions of who you have working for you?
 And what team member skills or experience might you be unaware of?

 Frequently we find that employees are under-utilized.
 Assumptions are often made based on job titles or what’s been seen to date, but most people have a kit bag of skills beyond what their job description specifies.
 For example, some of the greatest Project Managers I know were once Executive Assistants.
 Think about it, juggling priorities, keeping everyone in the loop, scheduling, organizing…very similar skills!